EGI-Federation/documentation/content/en/internal/configuration-database/scopes/_index.md

 ### EOSCCore Tag

 - Tag for resources that contribute to core services of the EOSC.
-To request this tag, please raise a GGUS ticket against the Operations SU.
+To request this tag, please raise an [EGI Helpdesk](../../helpdesk) ticket against the Operations SU.

 ### EGICore Tag

 Tag for resources that are part of the EGI Core services.
-To request this tag, please raise a GGUS ticket against the Operations SU.
+To request this tag, please raise an [EGI Helpdesk](../../helpdesk) ticket against the Operations SU.